The data fields in the Download as Spreadsheet are described here:

 + (Authored papers in the journal) * (authorship weight)

-The percent of Usage that is available instantly -- available as Open Access, Backfile, or Subscription.
-Or to look at it the other way, all Usage that isn't via ILL or Other (delayed)
+The percent of Usage that is available instantly -- available as Open Access, PTA, or Subscription.

-The percent of Usage that can be met by instantly-available, free sources: Open Access and Backfile.
-This excludes usage met only by ILL, 'Other (delayed),' or Subscription.
+The percent of Usage that can be fulfilled via Open Access or PTA.
+This excludes usage met only by ILL or Subscription.

-The à la carte subscription cost of this journal.
+The title-by-title subscription cost of this journal.
 It includes a 'content fee' based on your settings, and annual price increases over the next five years (the cost shown is the average cost over the next five years).
 This data is based on public price lists unless you've uploaded a custom price list (available in a purchased account).
-This article has more details: How do we calculate à la carte subscription costs?
+This article has more details: How do we calculate title-by-title subscription costs?

 The ILL subscription cost of this journal.
-It is based on the ILL transaction cost from the settings, and an ILL request rate (adjustable Parameters though the default is based on an extensive literature search of other institution's experiences).
+It is based on the ILL transaction cost and your ILL Request Rate, both of which are adjustable parameters.
 This article has more details: How do we calculate ILL requests and ILL cost?

 The net cost of the subscription, which is the Subscription cost above minus the ILL cost (since almost all universities will offer a journal by ILL if they didn't subscribe).
 For some journals with very high Usage and low subscription prices this number is actually negative -- subscribing is *cheaper* than filling all the anticipated ILL requests.

-The percent of Usage that is available as Green, Hybrid, or Bronze Open Access.
+The percent of Usage that can be fulfilled via as Green, Hybrid, or Bronze Open Access.
 Some of this content can be excluded in the settings (see the Open Access page for more info).

 Percent of Usage that is fulfilled via ILL in this scenario.
-This all Usage that isn't available via a free, instant route multiplied by the ILL request rate (adjustable in the settings, though the default is based on an extensive literature search of other institution's experiences).
+This is simply turnaways (Usage that can't be fulfilled by Open Access, PTA, or your title-by-title subscriptions) multiplied by your ILL Request Rate parameter.
 This article has more details: How do we calculate ILL requests and ILL cost?

-Percent of Usage that is fulfilled via Other (delayed) paths in this scenario.
-This all Usage that isn't available via a free, instant route and the researcher does not choose to place an ILL request, but instead fulfills their information need another way -- asks the author for a paper, asks a colleague, finds another similar paper that is good enough for their purposes, etc.
+Percent of Usage that is fulfilled via Unknown paths in this scenario.
+This all Usage that isn't fulfilled by Open Access, PTA rights, title-by-title subscription or ILL.
+Instead, the user fulfills their information need some other way -- asks the author for a paper, asks a colleague, finds another similar paper that is good enough for their purposes, etc.

 Optional text for those who have already left their Big Deals, to annotate which journals they'd previously subscribed to.